CURRENT & FUTURE RESEARCH INTERESTS

 Associated manuscripts in preparation:

-Temporal insight into the stabilization, unroofing, and subsequent burial of the Bundelkhand craton of central India
+Temporal insight into the stabilization and initial unroofing of the Bundelkhand Craton of central India

 This work utilizes a suite of geo- and thermochronometric tools, coupled with detailed stratigraphic analysis, to unravel the long-term burial and erosional evolution of central India from 2.5 Ga to the present.
 This works pairs detrital zircon U-Pb ages from the Vindhyan basin with apatite U-Pb ages from the Bundelkhand craton to reveal the craton's evolution from ~2.5 to ~950 Ma.
 To unravel the low-temperature thermal evolution of the Bundelkhand craton from ~1 Ga to the present, this study uses the radiation damage accumulation and annealing models for the zircon and apatite (U-Th)/He system.
 This work provides new insight into (1) processes leading to craton stability, (2) current limitations in modelling long-term low-temperature thermal histories, and (3) mechanisms controlling erosion of quiescent continental interiors.